mikhailshepelev/UpCourse/README.md

 # Welcome to UpCourse project!

-## Introduction
+## About
+UpCourse app is the final project for Software Development Academy's Java course.

-UpCourse is a training management system application where users can manage educational courses based on their user role.
+The idea is simple - it's a training management system application where users can manage educational courses based on their user role.

+There are 3 roles: ADMIN, TEACHER, STUDENT.
-Students can enroll in courses and see their schedules.
+Students and teachers have a convenient way to check their schedules.
-Teachers can add lessons, topics and add study materials to courses and see their teaching schedule.
-Admins can create and change courses, register students and teachers.
+Admins can create and change courses, register students and teachers to the courses.

+Other features include:
+ - logging in with JWT authentication
+ - registering as a new user with the default role as student,
+ - admin can search users by username
+ - and change student-teacher roles,
+ - editing profile information,
+ - reseting password

 Upcourse is running on Spring Boot, Angular and MySQL.

 ### Running UpCourse app locally